Hiring Non-GSU Sponsored International Employees

 Export Control Form

 It is vital that every foreign hire doing research or working as a faculty member go through the Export Control Process.
 This process ensures that all foreign nationals working at GSU with sensitive information have been vetted based on their name and their country and given a preliminary screening through the U.S. government.
 Per Legal Affairs, this process is a requirement.
-Please log-in to the iStart system to fill out the Export Control Form, found under “Departmental Services”.
+Please log-in to the iStart system to fill out the “Non-GSU Sponsored Faculty/Researchers Intake Form”, which includes export control sections, found under “Departmental Services”.